 Other.
 These are things like weather changes or respiratory infections.

 These things trigger changes in the airways.
 In asthma, airway changes include:

 Swelling of the lining

-All of these factors cause the airways to narrow.
-This makes it difficult for air to go in and out of your lungs.
+All of these things cause the airways to narrow.
+This makes it hard for air to go in and out of your lungs.

 These changes in the airways cause asthma symptoms.
 Common symptoms of asthma are:

 Asthma varies from person to person.
 It can also change over time for each person.
 The differences are:

 Triggers are things that make asthma worse.

 Some people may have only 1 trigger.
 Others may have many.